 learn from examples of successful civic data partnerships

 We organized this guide to reflect broad stages of work for libraries that are developing civic data partnerships and involvement.
 It begins with strategies for understanding the civic data environment in which you are working and moves through guidance and case studies that reflect deepening engagement with civic data.
 However, the stages are not intended to be followed in strictly sequential steps.
-You may that you'd like to begin to engage partners and begin your library's civic data work concurrent to mapping your ecosystem (as described in the "Understanding" section) or seeking out funding resources ("Maintaining" section).
+You may that you'd like to begin to engage partners and begin your library's civic data work concurrent to mapping your ecosystem (as described in the "Understanding Your Ecosystem" section) or seeking out funding resources ("Maintaining Momentum" section).
 Rather than thinking of this guide as a checklist or chronological schedule of activities, use it as a flexible roadmap.

 Our focus is on developing library roles and relationships around data in their communities, so we won't cover very general topics like "what is open data", nor very specific ones like "how to archive local community data sets".
 The good news is that many other people have created excellent guides and reports on topics like these!
 We'll point to many of these related resources in this guide.